1. General information

 To send you the IQM newsletter, you must provide your e-mail address and then confirm, as part of a double opt-in procedure, that you are the owner of the e-mail address and wish to receive the newsletter.
 After registering you will receive a message at the e-mail address you entered.
 We ask you to follow the link in this e-mail in order to confirm that you wish to receive our newsletter.
 Your registration for the newsletter is recorded.
 You will then receive our newsletter approximately once a quarter.
 It is sent by e-mail and contains information about current developments and events at IQM.

 We process only your e-mail address in order to send you the newsletter.
 It will not be made available to any third party.
 To stop receiving the newsletter in the future, you can revoke your consent and thus your subscription to the newsletter at any time.
-To do so, please unsubscribe from the newsletter on our website using the contact form or reply to the newsletter with the subject “Unsubscribe from newsletter”.
-You will also find a link to unsubscribe from the newsletter at the end of each issue of the newsletter.
+To do so, simply reply to the newsletter with the subject “Unsubscribe from newsletter”.
+You will also find an opt-out link for unsubscribing from the newsletter at the end of each issue of the newsletter.
 There are no costs associated with unsubscribing other than the communication costs at applicable standard rates.
 Revoking your consent has no effect on the lawfulness of the processing that took place prior to the revocation based on your consent.

 We store your registration data as long as it is needed for sending the newsletter.
 We store the record of your registration and the dispatch address as long as we maintain an interest in proving the original consent, usually for the limitation period for civil law claims, i.e. a maximum of three years.